janparungao/RL-SelfDrivingCar/README.md

 # RL-SelfDrivingCar

-Goal:
-Train an agent to drive on an 'easy' and 'hard' track using Reinforcement Learning
+This project was for the Designing with Intelligent Agents module coursework.
+It explores training a reinforcement learning agent to drive a car around two tracks with varying levels of difficulty using OpenAI's Gymnasium CarRacing environment